Re-Assessing the "Classify and Count" Quantification Method: Conclusions

 \section{Conclusions}

-One of the takeaway messages from the present work is that, when using CC and/or its variants as baselines in their research on learning to quantify, researchers should properly optimise these baselines (i.e., use a true quantification loss in hyperparameter optimisation), lest these baselines become strawmen.
+One of the takeaway messages from the present work is that, when using CC and/or its variants as baselines in their research on learning to quantify, researchers should properly optimise these baselines (i.e., use a truly quantification-oriented protocol, which includes the use of a quantification-oriented loss, in hyperparameter optimisation), lest these baselines become strawmen.
 The extensive empirical evaluation we have carried out shows that, in general, the performance of CC and its variants improves when the underlying learner has been optimised with a quantification-oriented loss (AE).
-The results of our experiments are less clear about whether optimising AE of $\mathrm{F}_1$ (which, despite being a \emph{classification}-oriented loss, is one that rewards classifiers that balance FPs and FNs) is better, although they indicate that optimising AE is preferable for PACC, the strongest among the variants of CC.
+The results of our experiments are less clear about whether optimising AE or $\mathrm{F}_1$ (which, despite being a \emph{classification}-oriented loss, is one that rewards classifiers that balance FPs and FNs) is better, although they indicate that optimising AE is preferable for PACC, the strongest among the variants of CC.